techidaily/site-games-able/source/_posts/easy-steps-to-mastering-steam-images.md

 ## How to Take a Screenshot With Steam

- While[Windows offers multiple ways to capture in-game screenshots](https://www.makeuseof.com/windows-11-game-screenshots/) , if you're playing a game on Steam, the easiest way to capture a snap is to press**F12** .
+ While [Windows offers multiple ways to capture in-game screenshots](https://www.makeuseof.com/windows-11-game-screenshots/) , if you're playing a game on Steam, the easiest way to capture a snap is to press**F12** .
 A shutter sound plays and a notification pops in the bottom-right to confirm the screenshot has been captured.

 ![steam screenshot taken](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/08/steam-screenshot-taken.jpg)